Oil Refining Market

 -

-May 2023: Rosneft, the Russian energy giant, announced its plans to collaborate with Indian state-owned refiners to establish a new refinery in India.
-This decision follows the adjustment of the proposed USD 44-billion refinery project on India's western coast by the country's state-run refiners.
+In May 2023, Rosneft, the Russian energy giant, announced plans to partner with Indian state-owned refiners to develop a new refinery in India.
+This follows revisions to the previously proposed USD 44-billion refinery project on India's western coast by state-run refiners.

 -